 - Archive/ Remove/ Delete;

 - The correct execution of these procedures.
-Execution itself can be delegated to other business functions.
+The execution itself can be delegated to other business functions.

 I hope that the article provokes more questions and arguments that I would like to discuss with you.
 Feel free to contact FP&A Board and me if you want advice on how to apply these concepts within your company.